johnmutuma5/WeConnectV1/APIBlueprint/blueprint.md

 This action registers businesses.

 + Request (application/json)
-  Include data fro the business to be registered
+  Includes data for the business to be registered

   + Attributes (Business Registration Info)